MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 ### Checklist for common deployment issues

-When encountering errors while deploying a Kubernetes cluster using the AKS Engine, you can check:
+When encountering errors while deploying a Kubernetes cluster using the AKS engine, you can check:

 1. Are you using the correct Service Principal credentials (SPN)?
 2. Does the SPN have a "Contributors" role to the Azure Stack subscription?